Iloilo City: Early history

 The territorial expansion of Iloilo City.

 The earliest written reference to Iloilo appears in Yuan Dynasty records from the 1300s, identifying Oton—west of Iloilo City—as in Hokkien A-tân (啞陳), a bustling trade outpost in the Visayas.

 Although, little is known historically about the region prior to the arrival of the Spanish, Jesuit missionary Francisco Ignacio Alcina, in his 1668 work Historia natural del sitio, fertilidad y calidad de las Islas e Indios de Bisayas, identifies the Hiligaynon people originated from Leyte, aligning with linguistic subgrouping of the Hiligaynon language.

 Local legends, notably the epic Maragtas by Pedro Monteclaro (published 1907), offer a different origin story.
 It describes how ten datus, led by Datu Puti, fled Borneo to escape the tyrant Sultan Makatunaw, arriving in Panay and purchasing its lowlands from the Ati king Marikudo with a golden salakot and a necklace for his queen, Maniwan-tiwan.
 The transaction, followed by a pact of friendship, is said to have inspired the Dinagyang Festival.

 Though once widely accepted and included in school textbooks, Maragtas (along with the Code of Kalantiaw) is now considered a 20th-century hoax, a view solidified by historian William Henry Scott’s 1968 critique, upheld by experts like Gregorio Zaide and Teodoro Agoncillo.
 A 2019 thesis by Talaguit cites an earlier version of the story by Augustinian Friar Rev. Fr.
 Tomas Santaren (1902), based on manuscripts he obtained in Iloilo after 1858.
-Though Santaren’s account supports Monteclaro’s, the manuscripts, written in romanized Hiligaynon during the colonial era, likely reflect oral folklore rather than pre-colonial history.
+Though Santaren's account supports Monteclaro's, the manuscripts, written in romanized Hiligaynon during the colonial era, likely reflect oral folklore rather than pre-colonial history.
 Thus, while Maragtas may reflect elements of local folk history, it is unlikely to be a pre-colonial document and is not regarded as authentic history but rather a blend of tradition and invention.
+Albeit it is argued that the nearby miraculous and syncretistic image of our Nuestra Señora de la Candelaria de Jaro which show partial pre-colonial origins, also postulate that the people of Panay and Iloilo have origins to Borneo and to ancient Srivijaya, the alleged root of the Visayans as the Golden Elephant worn by the Christ-Child is the most holy animal in Buddhism and Hinduism, which is the religion the Srivijaya Empire practiced.